-1. Underestimating Adaptation
+1. Underestimating (Asymmetric) Adaptation

 There is convincing empirical evidence that individuals are not good at foreseeing how much utility they will derive from future consumption (e.g. Loewenstein and Adler 1995).
-For an extensive survey, see Wilson and Gilbert (2003).6 Research on affective forecasting shows, in particular, that people tend to overestimate their reactions to specific events because they are embedded within other daily life events that they are not currently aware off: for instance, seeing their favorite soccer team win is experienced simultaneously with other events occurring in the environment.
-Another example of errors in predicting emotions is that people
+For surveys, see Wilson and Gilbert (2003) or Gilbert and Wilson (2009).
+Research on affective forecasting shows, in particular, that people tend to overestimate their reactions to specific events because they are embedded within other daily life events that they are not currently aware of: for instance, seeing their favorite soccer team win is experienced simultaneously with other events (like quarreling with one's partner or unexpectedly being given additional professional work).
+Another example of errors in predicting emotions is that people underestimate their ability to successfully cope with negative events.12 The general notion is that people usually have biased expectations about the intensity and duration of emotions, in the sense that the emotional impact is often lower than predicted because people adapt more than they foresee.
+Loewenstein et al. (2003) neatly introduce this notion in a theoretical model of intertemporal decision-making.